Construction Industry Peer Support (CIPS)

 When will the groups session start?

-There will be several groups held during 2019, with the first started in February.
-Others are planned to start on 13 May, 12 August and 11 November 2019.
+Others are planned to start in May, August and November 2019.

-The sessions will be offered at different locations at a varierty of times to suit different groups.
+The sessions are being offered at different locations at a varierty of times to suit different groups.
 All venues will be within Nottingham.

 How to sign up?